Entropy of logarithmic modes: Quantum measures

 Consider Proposition \ref{l:approx_shift}.
 Suppose that given $\overline{\epsilon}>0$, there exists a possibly smaller $\h_0$ and a $\overline{\delta}(\overline{\epsilon})>0$ such that for all quasiprojectors $\Pi_{\bm{\beta}}$ where $\mu_{\h}(\bm{\beta}) < \overline{\delta}$ when $\h \leq \h_0$ and $\bm{\beta} \in \Sigma^{n_0}$, we have that

 This statement is trivial when $\epsilon = o(1)$ in $\h$.
 Moreover, it is simply the limiting definition of absolute continuity of measures.
-Such a statement appears to require a knowledge of the asymptotics of $\mu_{\h}$ away from the support of $\mu_{sc}$, but contained in $\mathcal{E}$, for which our current microlocal technology does not penetrate.
+Such a statement appears to require a knowledge of the asymptotics of $\mu_{\h}$ away from the support of $\mu_{sc}$, but contained in $\mathcal{E}$, which the author was unable to prove.
 A previous version of this manuscript assumed this continuity-type condition on $F_1$.
-The author was later informed by St\'ephane Nonnenmacher that the assumption fails for the toy model of the quantum cat map, making a stronger case to state our Theorem \ref{thm:main} as generally as possible.
+The author was later informed by St\'ephane Nonnenmacher that the assumption fails for the toy model of the quantum cat map, making a stronger case to state our Theorem \ref{thm:main} without additional assumptions.